vibe-project/vibe-project.github.io/_posts/2014-10-07-anatomy-of-vibe-protocol.md

 {% endcapture %}{{ panel | markdownify }}
 </div>
 </div>

+* 1: In case of Java Server, mapping `Server` to a specific URI, `http://localhost:8080/vibe`, is done in integrating with a platform.
+For working code, see [quick start guide](http://vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/#quick-start).

 First, in 3.0.0-Alpha1, handshaking is not yet implemented so the protocol negotiation is assumed already done by setting options by user.
 In other means, the client and the server have agreed to use `sse` transport and `JSON` event format in advance.